Property Damage Liability Coverage: What It Covers and How Much You Need

 • Lawsuits: If damages exceed your limit, the other party can sue you personally — putting your savings, home, and wages at risk.

-Experts recommend carrying at least $50,000 to $100,000 in property damage liability, regardless of your state's minimum.
-For high-net-worth individuals, pairing your policy with an umbrella insurance policy can add $1 million or more in additional protection for as little as $150–$300 per year.
+Experts recommend carrying at least $50,000 to $100,000 in property damage liability, with the 100/300/100 split being the most common benchmark.
+For high-net-worth individuals, pairing your policy with an umbrella insurance policy can add $1 million or more in additional protection — typically for $300–$600 per year.

 Pincher's Pro Tip